 How many signs are featured in John’s Gospel?
 In large part, this seems to depend on whom you ask.
-When I wrote my BECNT commentary on John, I surveyed a considerable amount of literature on John’s Gospel in general and on people’s views on Jesus’ messianic “signs” in John in particular.
+In my research on John, I surveyed a considerable amount of literature on John’s Gospel in general and on people’s views on Jesus’ messianic “signs” in John in particular.
 I found that commentators widely agree on six Johannine “signs” but beyond this the consensus crumbles.
 The six undisputed Johannine “signs” are:

 (1) The turning of water into wine at the wedding in Cana (2:1–11)